 I’d seen episodes of Rawhide as a kid, and spent much of my life on and around horses.
 But I’m pretty sure it was all that adolescent lust that helped Tombstone spark my obsession with Westerns – and handlebar moustaches.

-I liked Curly Bill (Powers Boothe) from from his first moments on film.
+I loved Curly Bill (Powers Boothe) from from his first moments on film.
 I get that he’s basically a dickhead, but Boothe gives him this jovial bad boy charm, like you want to have drinks with him.
+I was devastated when Boothe passed.

 On the other end of the gunslinger spectrum there’s Johnny Ringo (Michael Biehn).
 This guy is sinister AF.
 He’s got the crazy eyes.
 I recognized Biehn while watching Tarantino’s Planet Terror just by those eyes.
 True story.